ccarrero-sf/cortex_agents_rbac/README.md

 Some examples:

 "What is the guarantee of the Premium bike?"

 "What is the bike with most sales revenue during last year and what is their guarantee?"

-"What is the ski product with highest sales and what is the one with lowest sales and what are their differences?"
+"What is the bike with highest sales and what is the one with lowest sales and what are their differences in their specifications?"

 - Tools: